spellsharp/IPL-Results-Prediction/README.md

 ## Description
 IPL-Results-Prediction is a basic machine learning project that uses different in-built models from the scikit-learn python library.
 It has two individual components: Match Outcome Prediction and Final Score Prediction.

 Match Outcome Prediction is a classification problem that predicts the winning chance of one of the teams, whereas Final Score Prediction is a regression problem that calculate the final score of a team.
 Take a look at the jupyter notebooks for better understanding!

 **DISCLAIMER**
 This is an undergrad college semester project and was made public for educational purposes, specifically targeted at other undergrad college students who are just starting out in Machine Learning.
+You may also look at the project report, although I would not recommend it ;)

-There are several improvements that can be made to these files.
+There are several improvements that can be made to these notebooks.
 Feel free to make an issue if you feel the need.

 ## Dataset links
 ### Match Outcome Prediction